Freenove/Freenove_Ultimate_Starter_Kit_for_microbit/docs/source/fnk0045/codes/tutorial/14_Potentiometer_and_LED.rst

 .. |Chapter14_03| image:: ../_static/imgs/14_Potentiometer_and_LED/Chapter14_03.png
 .. |Chapter14_04| image:: ../_static/imgs/14_Potentiometer_and_LED/Chapter14_04.png

-:red:`P1 pin is connected to LED’s long pin (positive), and its short pin (negative) is connected to resistor.`
+:red:`P1 pin is connected to LED's long pin (positive), and its short pin (negative) is connected to resistor.`

 Block code
 ==========================